modulus100/ITS8020/README.md

 mkdir cmake-build-debug
 ```

-Init project with cmake, it will generate all requited files to build the project
+Init project with cmake, it will generate all required files to build the project
 ```
 cd cmake-build-debug
 cmake ..